 The Working Groups

-The standards revision process is driven by multi-stakeholder working groups.
+The standards development process is driven by multi-stakeholder working groups.
 These groups build consensus on the respective technical documentation, relying on the involvement of active and committed individuals from different interest groups.

 Working groups can range in size from eight to over 30 people.
 To ensure that no single interest can dominate the process, we ensure that all working groups have balanced representation of stakeholder categories.